pchev/skychart/skychart/readme.txt

       satxy/satxy.lpk
       series96/series96.lpk

+After all are installed click Tools-Build Lazarus.

 You can now open the main project files skychart\cdc.lpi and compile.
 To run in debug adjust Run-Run Parameters-Working Directory to your CDC directory.
 To reduce the executable size for production use strip and upx.

+A few Windows specific library and plugin are not yet ported to Lazarus, please use Delphi if you want to compile them.

 Naming convention for the program source.
 ----------------------------------------